Affirm Holdings Inc. (AFRM) Beta Value: Understanding the Market Risk

 BofA Securities gave a rating of “Neutral” to AFRM, setting the target price at $13 in the report published on December 13th of the previous year.

-Volatility was left at 7.84%, however, over the last 30 days, the volatility rate increased by 10.38%, as shares surge +9.33% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.65% lower at present.
+Volatility was left at 8.09%, however, over the last 30 days, the volatility rate increased by 8.58%, as shares surge +14.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.67% upper at present.

 Insider Trading